nborisov1/football-scouts/docs/PROJECT_OVERVIEW.md

 This data will serve as the basis for tailoring training programs and providing insights to scouts.

-#### Personalized and Dynamic Training Programs
+#### Level-Based Progressive Training System
+- **50-Level Progression System**: Players start at Level 1 and work toward Level 50, with each level unlocking new challenges, features, and content
+- **Skill Categories**: Four main categories (Beginner: Levels 1-10, Intermediate: 11-25, Advanced: 26-40, Professional: 41-50)
+- **XP and Achievement System**: Players earn experience points (XP) through completing exercises, challenges, and goals, with multipliers for streaks, perfect scores, and improvement
+- **Monthly Level Goals**: Each level generates appropriate monthly goals that must be achieved to progress (e.g., complete X training sessions, master Y skills)
-- Training programs automatically adapted to the initial assessment results and updated in real-time with the player's progress, stored and managed in Firestore Database
+- **Training programs automatically adapted to the player's current level, initial assessment results, and ongoing progress
+- **Feature Unlocking**: Advanced training programs, custom challenges, video analysis tools, and scout visibility features unlock at specific levels
 - **Enrichment of Training Content**:
   - **"Expert Tips" in Video/Text**: Integration of short video clips from "virtual coaches" demonstrating correct techniques, emphasizing the importance of the exercise, and providing mental guidance
   - **Interactive Tactical Scenarios**: Video exercises simulating real game situations, challenging the player to make quick and correct tactical decisions